KirstyFurey/Doodle-Pairs/README.md

 ### User Tests ###

 ### Bugs and Fixes ###
+- The first test via GitHub Pages showed the font I initially linked to was not being displayed, so I found one very similar on Google Fonts to switch it out.

 ### Repository Link ###
 The site remote repository can be located here: